-There are a number of things you can do yourself which may help.
+There are a number of things you can do yourself that may help.
 If you are overweight, losing weight can reduce the production of androgens.
 Check your body mass index (BMI) using our BMI healthy weight calculator.

 Hair removal and treatment

 There are a number of ways to remove or disguise excess hair.
-As these are considered ‘cosmetic’ treatments to improve your physical appearance, they are unlikely to be available on the NHS.
+As these are considered "cosmetic" treatments to improve your physical appearance, they are unlikely to be available on the NHS.

 Bleaching – can make dark hair look better in the short term, but may irritate your skin and is not effective for everyone.